Sanchita2643/Sudoku-Solver/README.md

 # Sudoku-Solver

-1) In this Sudoku Web Application, we implemented Backtracking.
+1) In this Sudoku Web Application, I implemented Backtracking.

-2) To build this game we used HTML, CSS & JavaScript.
+2) To build this game I used HTML, CSS & JavaScript.

 3) Logics and Concepts implemented in this game: